Am0031/javascript-algorithms/src/productOfLargestTwo/README.md

 # Product of Largest Two

-In this activity we will be writing code to create a function that finds the largest two numbers in an array and returns the product of both numbers.
+In this activity, the challenge is to create a function that finds the largest two numbers in an array and returns the product of both numbers.

 ## Details